Campbelltown railway station: History

-Platforms & services
+Platforms and services

 To the west of the station is Campbelltown Yard, a large rail yard where trains are parked overnight and during the off-peak.
 The Southern Sydney Freight Line (leased to Australian Rail Track Corporation) also runs through Campbelltown Station.
 It has no platforms (as it is a freight line) and passes to the west of Campbelltown Yard.
 There are also a number of sidings and refuges around Campbelltown.
 Some of these sidings, such as the perway siding and the goods siding (the two dead ends north of the station), are unelectrified, and rarely used.
 There are no signals permitting a movement into the perway siding (the northern one), so the catch points must be manually closed after receiving permission from the signaller.
 The other siding is connected to platform 4, a dock platform used by terminating Southern Highlands line trains.
 All platforms at Campbelltown are long enough for 8 car suburban trains, with the exception of platform 4, which is around 100m long, enough to fit 4 Endeavour cars.